Ivory Harris: After Hurricane Katrina

-At around 1:30 AM on February 28, 2006 a man named Jermaine "Manny" Wise died of gunshot wounds inside a vehicle during Fat Tuesday February 28, 2006 at the 5300 block of Constance Street in New Orleans.
+At around 1:30 a.m. on February 28, 2006, a man named Jermaine "Manny" Wise died of gunshot wounds inside a vehicle during Fat Tuesday, February 28, 2006, at the 5300 block of Constance Street in New Orleans.
 Wise's death was the sole recorded homicide in New Orleans on that day.

 On March 19, 2006, members of the New Orleans Police Department and the Kenner Police Department arrested Harris at a Kenner apartment complex using a warrant for Wise's murder.
-According to the police Harris had three and one-half ounces of heroin, three and one-half ounces of crack cocaine, a .45-cal. semiautomatic handgun, two loaded assault rifles, and $5,800.
+According to the police, Harris had three and one-half ounces of heroin, three and one-half ounces of crack cocaine, a .45-cal. semiautomatic handgun, two loaded assault rifles, and $5,800.
 The U.S. attorney's office said that Harris boasted about being a drug dealer on his MySpace page.
-A man named Calvert "Soulja" Magee, with Harris, also was arrested.
-By March 27 a news article stated that Houston police suspected him of being a "common denominator in a wave of bloodshed" that involved eleven murder suspects who are evacuees.
+A man named Calvert "Soulja" Magee, with Harris, was also arrested.
+By March 27, a news article stated that Houston police suspected him of being a "common denominator in a wave of bloodshed" that involved eleven murder suspects who are evacuees.

-Police also discovered that Harris had traveled between Houston and New Orleans between his release from the Shreveport jail and the arrest in the apartment; he used it as a base for dealing narcotics and keeping weapons.
+Police also discovered that Harris had traveled between Houston and New Orleans between his release from the Shreveport jail and his arrest in the apartment; he used it as a base for dealing narcotics and keeping weapons.
 Bureau of Alcohol, Tobacco, and Firearms special agents discovered during a follow-up investigation that Magee convinced a woman to rent the apartment in her name so that Harris's and Magee's names did not appear on the lease.
-While in prison for these charges Harris smuggled a mobile phone into his cell so he could communicate with Magee.
-He placed telephone calls asking for his associates to find the witness that saw him kill Wise; the associates did not find her and law enforcement authorities relocated her after discovering the calls.
+While in prison for these charges, Harris smuggled a mobile phone into his cell so he could communicate with Magee.
+He placed telephone calls asking for his associates to find the witness that saw him kill Wise; the associates did not find her, and law enforcement authorities relocated her after discovering the calls.

 Plea deal and sentencing

 In 2007, Harris pleaded guilty to drug-trafficking and gun crimes, receiving a 25-year sentence in a federal court.
-As part of the plea deal, he also pleaded guilty in a state court to killing Wise.
+As part of the plea deal, he also pleaded guilty in state court to killing Wise.
 Prosecutors from Louisiana allowed Harris to plead guilty to manslaughter for the death of Wise.
 By doing so, Harris avoided a murder trial for Wise's murder; Gwen Filosa of The Times-Picayune stated that if Harris had been tried for killing Wise, the trial would likely have led to a life sentence.

-Harris, Federal Bureau of Prisons # 30089-034, is in the United States Penitentiary I, Coleman.
-He is scheduled to be released on July 12, 2028.
+Harris, Federal Bureau of Prisons #30089-034, is in the United States Penitentiary, Lee.
+He is scheduled to be released on January 7, 2029.